CoderYihaoWang/coderyihaowang.github.io/content/blog/building-a-hugo-theme/building-a-hugo-theme.md

 {{ end }}
 ```

-The content of the single page template will be inserted into `baseof.html` template in the `block "main" .` part.
+The content of the single page template will be embedded into `baseof.html` template in the `block "main" .` part.
 The dot (`.`) after `"main"` is the context passed to embedded templates (similar to function argument, but each template only has one context).
+You can read more about base template and blocks [here](https://gohugo.io/templates/base/)

 The `{{- partial "script.html" . -}}` part shows how to use partial templates.
 I have created a `script.html` template under the `partials` folder with the following content: